Sugar Detox Diet for Beginners – Overview

 Sugar increases the rate of heart attacks, diabetes, metabolic syndrome, obesity, tooth decay and so on.

 Sugar is everywhere.
-That’s why a sugar detox diet can be very tricky at first, besides having sugar craving and “withdrawal symptoms” from sugar abstinence, choosing appropriate meals, to stay true to the diet and stick to the sugar detox journey is quite difficult.
+That’s why a sugar detox diet can be very tricky at first, besides having sugar cravings and “withdrawal symptoms” from sugar abstinence, choosing appropriate meals, staying true to the diet and sticking to the sugar detox journey is quite difficult.

 It’s like giving your body and brain a complete reset.